supervisely/docs/neural-networks/model-evaluation-benchmark/instance-segmentation.md

 ### Classification Accuracy

 We also measure the classification accuracy of instance segmentation models.
-This metric represents the percentage of correctly labeled instances among all correctly localized bounding boxes (where the IoU for each box is greater than 0.5, regardless of class).
-Classification accuracy tells us: If the model correctly identifies the location of objects in an image, how often does it assign the right label to them?
+This metric represents the percentage of correctly labeled instances among all instances where the predicted segmentation masks accurately match the ground truth masks (with an IoU greater than 0.5, regardless of class).
+Classification accuracy tells us: If the model correctly identifies the shape and location of objects in an image, how often does it assign the right label to them?

 The formula for classification accuracy is: